 How you complete the remaining requirements depends on your individual goals.
 Discuss with a biochemistry adviser the best pathway to choose if you are interested in studying abroad, planning graduate study or planning to fulfill prehealth requirements.

 Biochemistry majors frequently spend either a year or semester abroad.
-Consult early with your academic adviser and the program's Study Abroad adviser (Kalina Dimova) to plan ahead for this experience.
+Consult early with your academic adviser and the program's Study Abroad adviser (Cristina Suarez) to plan ahead for this experience.

-If you are considering study abroad, be sure to contact advisers in the Office for International Study to review additional details and credit requirements.
+If you are considering studying abroad, be sure to contact advisers in the Office for International Study to review additional details and credit requirements.

 The biochemistry major offers a strong academic and experimental background for entrance into graduate school.
 The major will prepare students to enter molecular and cellular biology graduate programs.
 Students interested in graduate programs in biological chemistry will find it also advantageous to choose the biochemistry major.
 Students planning graduate study in biochemistry or molecular biology are advised to include a year of calculus and a year of physics in their program of study.
 Independent research is also highly recommended in preparation for graduate school.